AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-acct-admin/satellite-accounts/configure-sat-acct-in-wp.md

 1. Select the new Satellite account from the drop-down menu.
 1. Continue with [Selecting a plan for your Satellite account](#selecting-a-plan-for-your-satellite-account) to upgrade your Satellite account.

-## Selecting a plan for your Satellite account
+## Selecting a plan for your Satellite account {#selecting-a-plan-for-your-satellite-account}

-After you have set up the Satellite account as described in [Creating a Satellite account](#setting-up-a-satellite-account), you need to upgrade it to the desired plan.
+After you have set up the Satellite account as described in [Creating a Satellite account](#creating-a-satellite-account), you need to upgrade it to the desired plan.

 1. Go to the Billing page.
    For more information about the billing page, see&nbsp; [The Workfront Proof Billing Page](../../../workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md).